Tobi Kahn: Exhibitions and public commissions

 In 2022, Tobi Kahn Unit: 7 Works in the Permanent Collection, The Phillips Collection, Washington, D.C.

-In 2022, FORMATION: Images of the Body-Tobi Kahn, Dadian Gallery, Henry Luce the III Center for Art and Religion, Washington, D.C. (catalogue).

-In 2022, IMKHA, a meditative installation installed in the Marlene Myerson JCC of Manhattan.
+Elemental: A Decade of Paintings by Tobi Kahn, PAC/MoCA, Long Island, NY (catalogue).
+FORMATION: Images of the Body-Tobi Kahn, Dadian Gallery, Henry Luce the III Center for Art and Religion, Washington, D.C. (catalogue).
+IMKHA, a meditative installation installed in the Marlene Myerson JCC of Manhattan.
 This installation is reconfigured as a Sukkah annually.